mobily-enterprises/best-webdriver/GUIDE.md

 * It must have a `capabilities` key
 * Under `capabilities`, it must have the keys `alwaysMatch` (object) and `firstMatch` (an array)
 * It may have more keys in the object's root namespace
-* `chromeOptions` (under `alwaysMatch`) represents Chrome-specific options.
+* `goog:chromeOptions` (under `alwaysMatch`) represents Chrome-specific options.
 In this case, `w3c:true` is specified in order to use Chrome with this API (since this API implements webdriver in its pure form, you need Chrome to use the W3c protocol as much as possible).

 #### Setting session parameters

-You can also set the session options using the setting methods:
+You can set the config options using the setting methods:

     var config = new Config()
     config.setAlwaysMatch('browserName', 'chrome')